This chapter assumes, that you have read chapter Basic Concepts.

 and define mappings for LDAP groups to roles within the Analysis

 The figures below illustrate options of a possible LDAP configuration.

-As described in chapter 6.2 Log Processing and Cases the cockpit is able to forward logs to a SIEM system in case this particular logline was added automatically to a case with the type “Incident”.
+As described in Log Processing and Cases the Analysis Cockpit is able to forward logs to a SIEM system in case this particular log line was added automatically to a case with the type “Incident”.